 - 2. United States v.
 Van Velson, No. ACM 40401 On 3 October 2022, consistent with his pleas, a Military Judge sitting at a general court-martial at Laughlin Air Force Base, Texas, convicted Appellant of one charge, two specifications of possessing child pornography and using indecent language, in violation of Article 134, UCMJ.
 R. at 93.
 The Military Judge sentenced Appellant to 24 months confinement a dismissal from the service.
 R. at 236.
 The Convening Authority took no action on the findings and sentence; he considered Appellant's clemency submission to include a request for deferment and waiver of automatic forfeitures, which he denied.
 ROT, Vol. 1, Convening Authority Decision on Action, 21 November 2022.
 The ROT consists of four volumes, nine prosecution exhibits, 14 defense exhibits, and 29 appellate exhibits.
 The transcript is 237 pages.
 The Appellant is confined.
-Counsel has reviewed the entire record and is has finished approximately one-third of the AOE.
-Barring unforeseen circumstances, Counsel will not be requesting another enlargement of time in this case and will file this case on or before 26 May 2024. - 3.
+Counsel has not yet started his review of this case. - 3.
 United States v.
 Wood, No. ACM 40429 On 18 October 2022, consistent with his pleas, a Military Judge in a general court-martial, at Barksdale Air Force Base, LA, convicted Appellant of one charge, one specification of possessing child pornography, in violation of Article 134, UCMJ.
 R. at 120.
 The Military Judge sentenced Appellant to be reprimanded, to be reduced to the grade of E-1, to be confined for 12 months, and to be dishonorably discharged from the service.
 R. at 155.
 The Convening Authority took no action on the findings, no action on the sentence, but approved Appellant's request for waiver of automatic forfeitures.
 Record of Trial (ROT), Vol. 1, Convening Authority Decision on Action, dated 17 November 2022.
 The ROT consists of eight volumes, four prosecution exhibits, five defense exhibits, 34 appellate exhibits, and two court exhibits.
 Appellant is not confined.
 Counsel has not started his review of this case.